Woman arrested for vandalizing Wall Street's famed bull statue

 Related: NYC mayor to 'Charging Bull' artist: 'Fearless Girl is staying put.'

-The tweet said Fallon "chose the corn oil and chalk specifically because they wouldn't cause any harm," hoping it "would therefore not be perceived as an act of vandalism."
+Fallon said in her statement that she "chose the corn oil and chalk specifically because they wouldn't cause any harm," hoping it "would therefore not be perceived as an act of vandalism."

 "That was idiotic of me and it is so painfully obvious now," the statement says.
 "I define property damage as antithetical to peaceful protest."